barryhamsy/Gamebox/README.md

 To enable the "Add Game to Steam" feature, you must purchase a CD key.
 The cost of the CD key is **RM50**, and it is the only way to activate this functionality.

-## Discord Support

-For any assistance or support, you can join our [Discord community](https://discord.gg/kYGk8pYx7j).
-Our team is available to help you with any issues or questions related to **Gamebox**.

 ## Challenges

 Developing **Gamebox** involved overcoming several key challenges: